 At the end of the day, it is money.
 Content is the only product any media house can sell.
 And that is their bread and butter.
 But then the media has a greater responsibility for distributing facts and not factoids.
 It is their lookout how they wrap the facts in a beautiful package to sell.
 When the package takes the front seat, it is the facts that suffer most.
 Filling the blank space on a paper or a webpage is a daunting task, but the quantity should not be victorious at the expense of quality.
 If they can prove Mr. Arnold wrong, they can rule the fourth estate.

 Which medium do you use?
 Leave your reply in the comments section below.
-You can also share your feedback with us on Facebook, Twitter, and Instagram.
-Download our app to read other thought-provoking content on your iPhone or iPad.
+You can also share your feedback with us in the comment section.